microsoft/playwright/docs/src/api/class-page.md

 - returns: <[FrameLocator]>

 When working with iframes, you can create a frame locator that will enter the iframe and allow selecting elements in that iframe.

+**Usage**

 Following snippet locates element with text "Submit" in the iframe with id `my-frame`, like `<iframe id="my-frame">`:

 ```js